amper43/hastic-server-wiki/Docker.md

   hastic/server
 ```

-NOTE: if you use grafana and hastic on one host, use real IP instead of localhost (or 127.0.0.1) when open Grafana in browser.
+NOTE: if you use Grafana and Hastic on one host, use real IP instead of `localhost` (or `127.0.0.1`) when open Grafana in browser.

-ZMQ_CONNECTION_STRING is the string which be used for connection beween server and analyics.
-For docker-compose by default will be used value `tcp://analytics:8002` from .env file.
-For manuall setup use tcp://<analytics_ip>:8002 with WAN IP (for example 192.168.0.1).
+`ZMQ_CONNECTION_STRING` is the string which be used for connection between server and analytics.
+For docker-compose by default will be used value `tcp://analytics:8002` from `.env `file.
+For manual setup use `tcp://<analytics_ip>:8002` with WAN IP (for example `192.168.0.1`).

-In Docker Hastic uses TCP connection.
+In Docker, Hastic uses TCP connection.
 If you want to increase performance use IPC in production mode as described in [Installation from source](https://github.com/hastic/hastic-server/wiki/Installation-from-source).